-SuperBetter is a multi-platform, video-game style app that is intended to help users build “resilience,” defined as “the ability to stay strong, motivated and optimistic even in the face of difficult challenges.”
+SuperBetter is a gamified program intended to help users build resilience, defined as “the ability to stay strong, motivated and optimistic even in the face of difficult challenges.”
+SuperBetter aims to help the user track their goals and achievements, while also providing education about the importance of each activity.
 SuperBetter invites users to create a fully customizable “Secret Identity” to tackle quests, use power-ups, and identifies “Bad Guys” for users to defeat.
 Users can conquer a real-life “quest” by completing tasks that are shown to increase overall health and well-being.
 Examples of “Quests” and “Power-up’s” include drinking water, reaching out to an old friend, walking around the block, and practicing “self-care” others.
-SuperBetter offers a social option to challenge friends to join a user’s quest, and users can customize their quests, challenges, and “Bad Guys” to address a variety of real-life concerns, from physical health, emotional health, and social connection.Read the Professional Review for SuperBetter: A Professional Review
+Through “Allies”, SuperBetter offers a social option to challenge friends to join a user’s quest, and users can customize their quests, challenges, and “Bad Guys” to address a variety of real-life concerns, from physical health, emotional health, and social connection.
+Users can also download “PowerPacks” which are designed to help people with symptoms of conditions such as depression, chronic pain, and anxiety.
+Other features include goal-setting, tracking gratitude and reviewing achievements.Read the Professional Review for SuperBetter: A Professional Review

-Available For: iOS 9.0 or later (iPhone, iPad, and iPod touch).
-Android 4.0 and up.
+Available for: Requires iOS 9.0 or later.
+Compatible with iPhone, iPad, and iPod touch.
+Requires Android 4.0 and up.
+Available on the Web.

 Developer: SuperBetter, LLC